-In Australia, pigs that are raised for meat may be housed in several types of farming systems including; indoor intensive systems, semi-indoor extensive (outdoor bred) systems and outdoor free-range systems .
-RSPCA Australia considers there to be serious welfare problems particularly associated with the use of indoor intensive housing systems for pigs.
-Pig producers use indoor systems for a number of reasons, including climate control, ease of cleaning, use of labour-saving equipment, protection from predators and control of the animals.
-However, these systems can have serious welfare issues for pigs due to factors such as barren environments with lack of enrichment, sow and boar confinement, restricted sow feeding and routine painful husbandry procedures (ear notching, teeth clipping and tail docking).
+The use of intensive indoor housing systems for pigs leads to several serious welfare problems.
+Indoor systems have arisen for a number of reasons, including climate control, ease of cleaning, use of labour-saving equipment and protection from predators.
+However, these systems result in barren environments with no enrichment, sow and boar confinement, restricted sow feeding and routine painful husbandry procedures (ear notching, teeth clipping and tail docking).

 Barren environments and lack of enrichment

-Barren environments, such as those in intensive systems, provide minimal opportunities for pigs to fulfil natural exploratory and foraging behaviours that they are highly motivated to perform.
-The inability to perform these behaviours can negatively affect pigs on both a behavioural and physiological level compromising their welfare.
-The lack of stimulation in barren housing systems with lack of enrichment not only prevents pigs from performing motivated behaviours, but also leads to boredom and frustration.
-This can lead to frustration being directed towards other pigs through aggressive behaviour (nosing and biting) or the development of stereotypies.
-Stereotypies are abnormal repetitive behaviours that can occur in response to stress.
-Some examples of these behaviours include stereotypic licking, bar-biting or sham-chewing .
-Pigs in barren environments have also been shown to have higher salivary cortisol (stress hormone) levels than pigs in more enriched environments, indicating that pigs in barren environment may be chronically stressed .
+Barren environments, such as those in intensive systems, provide minimal opportunities for pigs to explore and forage – behaviours they are highly motivated to perform – leading to boredom and frustration.
+This can lead to aggressive behaviour being directed towards other pigs, such as nosing and biting, or the development of stereotypies.
+Stereotypies are abnormal repetitive behaviours that can occur in response to stress, such as repeated licking, bar-biting or sham chewing .
+Pigs in barren environments have also been shown to have higher salivary cortisol (stress hormone) levels than pigs in more enriched environments, indicating that they may be chronically stressed .

 Sow stalls and farrowing crates

-Both sow stalls and farrowing crates involve the confinement of pigs in metal-barred crates, to the extent that pigs are only able to stand up and lay down but are unable to turn or walk around.
-When confined they have no opportunity to socialise with other pigs or engage in highly motivated behaviours such as exploratory behaviours or nesting behaviour in pregnant sows.
-As a result, pigs suffer from stress and frustration when they are confined which can lead to the development of stereotypies and unresolved aggression.
-In addition to the negative behavioural effects of confinement, pigs, when physically confined, can suffer with reduced bone strength, impaired mobility and reduced cardiovascular fitness.
-The confinement of pregnant sows during farrowing has also been suggested to be associated with an increased number of stillbirths and aggressive behaviour towards piglets .
+Both sow stalls and farrowing crates involve the confinement of pigs in metal-barred crates, in which sows (female pigs) are only able to stand and lie down but are unable to turn or walk around.
+When confined, pigs are unable to socialise or perform highly motivated behaviours, for example exploratory or nesting behaviour in pregnant sows.
+As a result, sows can become stressed and frustrated leading to the development of stereotypies and aggression.
+Sows, when confined, can also suffer from reduced bone strength, impaired mobility and reduced cardiovascular fitness.
+Confinement during farrowing (birthing) has also been shown to be associated with an increased number of stillbirths and aggressive behaviour towards piglets .
 To learn more about the welfare issues with sow stalls and farrowing crates click here.

 A boar stall is like a sow stall but for boars (adult male pigs).
-It is a metal-barred pen slightly larger than a sow stall at just 2.4m long and 70cm wide.
-Like sow stalls, boar stalls only allow enough room for the boar to stand up but he is unable to turn or walk around.
-Boars are only taken out from these stalls for mating (semen collection) or they may occasionally receive a short walk during the week.
-Boars in these stalls suffer the same negative welfare effects as confined sows including stress and frustration from confinement, development of stereotypies and impaired mobility.
+It is a metal-barred crate slightly larger than a sow stall at just 2.4m long and 70cm wide.
+Like sow stalls, boar stalls only allow enough room for the boar to stand and lie down but he is unable to turn or walk around.
+Boars are only taken out of these stalls for mating (semen collection) or an occasional short walk during the week.
+Boars in these stalls suffer the same negative welfare effects as confined sows including stress, frustration, development of stereotypies and impaired mobility.
 Unfortunately, the Australian pig industry has made no commitment yet to phase out the use of boar stalls in pig farming.

 Restricted feeding of sows

-The feed intake of breeding sows is commonly restricted to improve productivity and manage mobility issues of confined sows.
+The feed intake of breeding sows is commonly restricted to improve productivity (e.g. pregnancy rate) and manage mobility issues of confined sows.
 Sows are naturally motivated to spend a large amount of time during the day foraging and eating.
-When the opportunity for foraging and time spent eating is greatly reduced such as in intensive farming systems where feed is provided in the form of a pelleted ration, sows spend their remaining time in barren environments with minimal enrichment and unable to perform motivated behaviours.
-These factors commonly result in sows experiencing hunger and frustration leading to increased aggression, feeding competition between sows, and the risk of developing oral stereotypies (licking, bar-biting, sham-chewing or vacuum-chewing) [2, 6].
+In intensive farming systems, feed is provided in the form of a pelleted ration which is eaten very quickly, and sows are housed in barren environments with minimal enrichment.
+This means the time sows would normally spend performing motivated behaviours like foraging and eating is greatly reduced resulting in sows experiencing hunger and frustration, which can lead to increased aggression, feeding competition between sows, and the development of oral stereotypies (licking, bar-biting, sham-chewing or vacuum-chewing) [2, 6].